lgvo/steam-on-demand-flake/README.md

 ```

 **How it works:**
 When a controller connects, udev triggers the display manager service which starts a gamescope session with the configured user automatically logged in.
+If `bootToBigPicture` is enabled, the display manager starts at boot instead of waiting for controller activation.

 **Finding controller names:**
 ```bash